Building Communities of Hope

 Yakama Nation

-Known as Mool-Mool or “Bubbling Spring Water,” Christina Kaltsukis (she/her) was born and raised on the Yakama reservation.
-She is…
+Christina Kaltsukis (she/her), also known as Mool-Mool (Muul-Muul) or “Bubbling Spring Water,” was born and raised on the Yakama reservation.…

-Kiara Jones (Navajo) is 19 years old and currently attends school for Psychology.
-In addition to changing the foster system,…
+Kiara Jones is 19 years old and currently attends school for Psychology.
+In addition to changing the foster system, Kiara…

 Red Cliff Band of Lake Superior Chippewa Indians